Typeform/embed/README.md

 #### CDN script

-You can also consume the library fromt our [CDN](https://embed.typeform.com/embed.js):
+You can also consume the library from our [CDN](https://embed.typeform.com/embed.js):

 ```html
 <script src="https://embed.typeform.com/embed.js"></script>